Meriden, West Midlands: In history

 Meriden has never itself been a significant location in English and British history.
 It is, however, located within a narrow band of castles with significant historical interest.
 3 mi to the north is Maxstoke Castle, one of the three seats of the Stafford Dukes of Buckingham in the mid-to-late 15th century and deemed to be a favourite residence of Lady Margaret Beaufort after her second marriage into the Stafford family.
 8 mi south is Kenilworth Castle, site of the longest siege in English history; and 15 mi south is Warwick Castle, the seat of Warwick the Kingmaker, Richard Neville, 16th Earl of Warwick.

 The escape of the powerful Marcher lord, Roger Mortimer, 1st Earl of March, one of only two escapes from the Tower of London in its history, involves a critical Meriden connection.
-Constable Stephen Segrave and Deputy Constable of the Tower Gerard Alspath were Overlord and Lord of the Manor of Meriden/Alspath, respectively.
+Constable Stephen Segrave and deputy constable of the Tower Gerard Alspath were overlord and lord of the manor of Alspath, respectively.
 Gerard was implicated in the escape; but Segrave escaped the initial reprisal, as described by the 14th-century chronicler Henry Knighton from St Mary de Pratis Abbey, Leicester, better known as Leicester Abbey: listing Stephen's excuse being that he had been duped by a supposedly loyal servant in whom he had confidence, Gerard Alspath.
 Another person involved in the escape was a progenitor of John Wyard of what is now Walsh Hall, whose effigy resides in the parish church.

 After the death in 1460 of Humphrey Stafford, 1st Duke of Buckingham, the previous owner of Maxstoke Castle, at the Battle of Northampton, an inquisition was held in Alspath to determine the heirs and liabilities for his estates.

-By the late 15th century the overlord of Alspath/Meriden was Thomas Stanley, 1st Earl of Derby.
+By the late 15th century the overlord was Thomas Stanley, 1st Earl of Derby.

 Queen Elizabeth I stayed at the previous house on the site of Meriden Hall in 1575.

 The last male Walsh owner of Walsh Hall, Sir Richard Walsh, was the Sheriff of Worcestershire who cornered the last group of Gunpowder Plot conspirators in 1605.

 Shortly before the first battle of the English Civil War in 1642, 30 mi south at Edgehill, the royal army camped on Meriden Heath whilst the King slept at nearby Packington Hall.

 When Bonnie Prince Charlie marched south in the last of the great Jacobite rebellions in 1745, the government forces, recalled from the continent and assembled to oppose him, waited on Meriden Heath under the command of the Duke of Cumberland.

 The novelist George Eliot visited her sister in Meriden repeatedly until 1854.
 Her sister is buried in the churchyard of St Laurence's parish church.